Skip to main content

 Examples

-An example declaration of a Realtime Feature View using Python mode.
-With Python mode, the function sources will be dictionaries, and the function is expected to return a dictionary matching the schema from feature_schema.
+With Python mode, the function inputs will be dictionaries, and the function is expected to return a dictionary matching the schema specified by the features parameter.
 Tecton recommends using Python mode for improved online serving performance.

 from tecton import RequestSource, realtime_feature_view, Attribute